Bernard-LTW/CompSci_IA/README.md

 const plusButton = document.getElementById('plusButton');
 ```

-These three lines define variables to allow the javascript to interact with the data in HTML.
-After defining the variables that allow the JavaScript to interact with the data in the HTML, the script continues by creating the `updateIngredients()` function.
-This function is the core of our interactive serving size feature.
+These lines define variables to allow the javascript to interact with the data in HTML.
+After that, the script continues by creating the `updateIngredients()` function.

 ```javascript
 // This function updates the displayed ingredient amounts